Skip to main content

 Now I'm not well-versed in Greek mythology.
 It seems Circe is a side character in The Odyssey, which I have not read.
 But I very much prefer this retelling of the life of goddess Circe as the heroine of her own epic.
 I could relate to a few things here, learned a few things, or got reminded of things I was forgetting.
 I just love this kind of book.
 And no, I'm not going to write a review.
 Just some lines and my thoughts.

 "...in a solitary life, there are rare moments when another soul dips near yours, as stars once a year brush the earth.
 Such a constellation was he to me."
 It's funny how I can relate to this, but also not exactly.
 Makes me smile.
-That's good, but talking about solitude, I got reminded of something.
+That's good, but talking about solitude reminded me of something.
 That it can be a tool for self-discovery.
-It's in solitude that Circe transformed from a desperate nymph into a formidable goddess, building a life, mastering her crafts.
+It's in solitude that Circe transformed from a desperate nymph into a formidable goddess, building a life and mastering her crafts.

 "Humbling women seems to me a chief pastime of poets.
 As if there can be no story unless we crawl and weep."
 As if.